 - All instructional material has been created by the Technical University of Madrid and ANSYS.

 - For the software applications, students have access to the ANSYS software and licenses needed to perform exercises, tutorials, exams and the master’s degree thesis.

 - Contact with the professors is conducted through the virtual classroom, tutor sessions or forum.
 Communication between student and professor can be done in English or in Spanish.

-- Student evaluation is conducted via an exam for each module and an evaluation of the master's thesis.
+- Student evaluation is conducted via homework assignments and midterm tests for each module and an evaluation of the master's thesis.

 - All modules are available at the beginning of the semester for each course, starting in October and February.

 - Additionally, there are two pre-enrollment and enrollment periods: one ending in October and another one ending in February.

 Interior flow and thermal comfort analysis

 Pathlines showing air flow patterns around face during inhalation